 Understanding Python Hello World Program

-- The print() function is one of the built-in function.
+- The print() function is one of the built-in functions.
 This function prints the argument to the console.

-- We are calling print() function with string argument “Hello World” so that it would get printed on console.
+- We are calling the print() function with the string argument “Hello World” so that it would get printed on the console.

-- When we are executing python script file, statements get executed one by one.
-The print() statement gets executed printing the “Hello World” message on to the console.
+- When we are executing a python script file, statements get executed one by one.
+The print() statement gets executed and it prints the “Hello World” message onto the console.

-We started our journey to learn Python programming with conventional “Hello World” program.
-We learned that the program can be executed from the PyCharm IDE and terminal.
-We also got some idea about python interpreter tool, which is very useful in running small python code snippets.
+We started our journey to learn Python programming with the conventional “Hello World” program.
+We installed Python and PyCharm IDE in our system.
+We learned that the python program can be executed from the PyCharm IDE and terminal.
+We also got some idea about the python interpreter tool, which is very useful in running small python code snippets.